Which are the best drinks for your teeth to help avoid dental problems such as tooth decay and tooth wear? Is squash bad for your teeth?

 Alternatives to energy drinks

 Instead try to have good nutritious wholefood meals with slow-release energy like brown pasta, brown rice and other whole grains, fruit, vegetables and legumes.
 Slow release energy (complex carbohydrates) help provide you with energy throughout the day without the need for energy boosts.
-If you do need an energy boost, healthy wholefood alternatives to energy drinks are fruit, vegetables, nuts, seeds and legumes.
+If you do need an energy boost, healthy wholefood alternatives to energy drinks are fresh fruit, vegetables, nuts, seeds and legumes.